|Type of tour:||Guided|

 You may opt to wake early and join a morning walk to discover some of Tabin’s exotic bird species.
 After breakfast, you’ll cycle on dirt roads to the Core Area, with more wildlife sightings en route, and return for a late lunch at the Tabin Resort.
 The afternoon is yours to enjoy your balcony or wander around some more.
 Around dusk you’ll go see one of the highlights of the reserve, the active and mineral-rich mud volcanoes, attracting frequent visits by wildlife for their mineral intake and an ideal place for wildlife observation.
-Meals: BLD
+Breakfast, lunch, and dinner included.

 Overnight at Tabin Wildlife Resort

 Day 4: Tabin Wildlife Reserve – Bilit (16 mi/26 km)

 After breakfast you’ll bike out of the reserve, hoping to catch one last glimpse of some primates or a horn bill, then transfer about two hours to Kg Bilit.
 You should arrive early enough to savor a late afternoon boat ride on the Kinabatagan River, where you’ll see the rambunctious proboscis monkeys in their element and perhaps other wildlife such as orangutans and pygmy elephants.
 Breakfast, lunch, and dinner included.